Employee portraits

 - A classmate of mine who had a summer job at Huddig as a drafting assistant called me when they needed reinforcements in the design department.
 As a drafting assistant, the main tasks were to make changes to the drawings, for example to move a hole for cabling on a drawing so that it did not have to be made in production.
 This was in 2000.

-Daniel has had a great interest in electricity and electronics since childhood.
-When he was asked by the then design manager Kjell-Åke Bodell to start working with HUDDIG electronic systems, he eagerly accepted.
+Daniel has had a keen interest in electricity and electronics since childhood.
+When he was asked by the then design manager Kjell-Åke Bodell to start working on the electronic systems HUDDIG, he eagerly accepted.

-Daniel's next project was to design and implement a new control system in the then HUDDIG 860 model, together with the design team.
-Software would also be introduced to the machine.
-Since then, Daniel has worked mostly with electrical systems and software for all subsequent models.
+Daniel's next project was to design and implement a new control system in the then current model HUDDIG , together with the design team.
+Software was also to be added to the machine.
+Since then, Daniel has worked mainly with electrical systems and software for all subsequent models.

 - In addition to the electrical system and software, there will of course be a lot of mechanics and hydraulics as well.
 I need to keep track of the 3D model, and know exactly where and how the control system controls a valve for the hydraulics, so everything is connected.

-A strong memory for Daniel is the C-series, which was a huge technological leap and shift in HUDDIG.
-Two machines, HUDDIG 1060 and HUDDIG 1260B, were combined into one.
+A strong memory for Daniel is the C series, which was a huge technological leap forward and shift in HUDDIG.
+Two machines, HUDDIG and HUDDIG , were combined into one.

 - We took the best from the 860 and 1160 valves and made a common hydraulic system, to put it simply.
 This in turn generated 1700 new part numbers, and several components were removed on that series.
 It is, besides TIGON, one of the biggest shifts we have made.
 The gains are great when we develop new models, because we always save the best in each model.
 We've done everything from the C series, which involved big changes, to small ones.
 Another example was when we went from 300 switching points to 200.
 Suddenly you have 100 fewer places where oil could leak.
 This is made possible by a design change, such as including some equipment as standard with a tight coupling.